 Additionally, we plan to conduct slug testing on deeper wells to better estimate the K values in the deeper portions of the aquifer across the Site.
-This work will be done concurrently with system design and permitting and data will be utilized to evaluate whether additional deep extraction wells are warranted.
+This work will be done concurrently with system design and permitting, and data will be utilized to evaluate whether additional deep extraction wells are warranted.
+EGLE will be consulted during the data evaluation following the slug testing.